RockefellerUniversity/Intro_To_R_1Day/r_course/reproducibleR.md

 Reproducible Research in R
 ========================================================

-Sometime in the future, I, or my successor, will need to understand what analysis i did here.
+Sometime in the future, I, or my reviewer, will need to understand what analysis i did here.

 Using RStudio to make reproducible documents is very easy, so why not?